Water in Pristina: Water plant in Shkabaj

-Other Projects
+Other projects

 Due to the water crisis that has hit Pristina, both municipal and central authorities are making efforts to improve the situation.
-Currently, efforts are being made in transferring water from Lake Ujman to Lake Gračanica.
+Currently, efforts are being made in transferring water from Ujman Lake to Badovc Lake.
 The transferring of the water is being done through the channel of Ibar-Lepenac which is being cleaned and tested.

 There are active efforts being done in finding additional water resources, mainly from the underground resources in Pristina.
 Recently, three new wells were dug successfully in the Germia Park which are expected to improve the situation.
 The local authorities have also recognized nine wells in the Pajtimi Valley which according to the local authorities are going to be functionalized and utilized soon.
 These wells have a capacity of sixty liters per second.
 The municipality of Pristina has planned to clean up these wells in conjunction with the regional water company.

-The wells in village Llukar are being functionalized and are expected to increase the water level in Batlava Lake.
+The wells in village Llukar are being functionalized and are expected to increase the water level in Lake Batllava.
 These two wells can produce up to fifty litres per second each.
 In addition, in order to combat this situation of severe water shortages, the regional municipalities have made efforts in improving the inspection of rational water usage.
 These efforts are expected to improve the situation in the short term.